|

 2.3.
 Intrinsic value recovery pathways - Reclamation, Reuse and Recycling

 Wastewater reclamation, recycling and reuse are significant components of the hydrologic cycle in urban, industrial and agriculture areas as demonstrated in Figure 2.
-The quantity transferred via each pathway depends on the Figure 5watershed characteristics, climatic and geo-hydrologic factors, degree of water use for various applications and degree of reclamation, reuse and recycling.
+The quantity transferred via each pathway depends on the watershed characteristics, climatic and geo-hydrologic factors, degree of water use for various applications and degree of reclamation, reuse and recycling.

 Fig. 2: Hydrologic cycle and the major intrinsic value recovery pathways (Reynders, 2011)